ZDQpeter/Homepage-Deqing_Zhai/README.md

     [9] D. Zhai and Y. C. Soh, “Research on indoor air-flow measurements and predictions with different methods,” 2015 International OSA Network of Students (IONS), The Optical Society, pp. 52–56(2015).

-Any enquiry, please email me through the address as follows: dzhai001@e.ntu.edu.sg
+Any enquiry, please email me through: dzhai001@e.ntu.edu.sg.

 Updated on 2021-05-25, 11:33 (UTC+08:00)